-On July 12, 2019, the Company closed a follow-on public offering of 7,762,500 shares of common stock at a public offering price of \$61.00 per share, less the underwriters' discount.
-The Company received net proceeds of approximately \$458.5 million after deducting underwriting discounts and commissions of approximately \$14.1 million and other offering expenses payable by the Company of approximately \$0.9 million.
+In July 2020, we closed a follow-on public offering of 5,290,000 shares of common stock at a public offering price of \$56.00 per share, less the underwriters' discount.
+We received net proceeds of \$286.8 million after deducting underwriting discounts and commissions of \$8.9 million and other offering expenses of \$0.6 million.

-In connection with the closing of the Acquisition on August 30, 2019, the Company entered into a new \$1.60 billion credit agreement, consisting of (i) a five-year senior secured term loan A facility in the aggregate principal amount of \$1.25 billion, the net proceeds of which were used by the Company to finance the Acquisition and related transactions, and (ii) a five-year senior secured revolving credit facility in an aggregate principal amount of up to \$350.0 million, which may be used for working capital and general corporate purposes, including the financing of acquisitions and other investments.
+Our credit agreement includes a five-year senior secured revolving credit facility in an aggregate principal amount of up to \$350.0 million, which may be used for working capital and general corporate purposes, including the financing of acquisitions and other investments.
 For a description of the terms of the credit agreement, refer to Note 8-Indebtedness.
-We were in compliance with all covenants under the credit agreement as of January 31, 2020.
+We were in compliance with all covenants under the credit agreement as of January 31, 2021, and for the period then ended.